-Lord Ganesha is worshiped by Hindus in the same manner God Janus is regarded in Greek mythology.
-It is interesting to find the striking similarities between the two as they both hold the honor of being the first god worshiped in every ritual.
-I also like to start my day by listening to the hymn, Vinayagar Agaval, written on Him by the 14th century poetess Avvaiyar sung by the late legendary singer M.S.Subbulakshmi.
+Lord Ganesha is regarded in the same manner as God Janus in Greek mythology.
+It is interesting to find the striking similarities between the two, as they both hold the honor of being the first god worshiped in every ritual.
+I like to start my day by listening to the soul-stirring hymn, Vinayagar Agaval, written in Tamil (the oldest language) and sung by the late legendary singer M.S.Subbulakshmi.

 This is my first post in the second year of blogging.
-On this first anniversary I thank WordPress team for their fantastic support, readers & fellow bloggers for their amazing encouragement and my family, relatives & friends for their kind cooperation, invaluable assistance & honest reviews.
-I also thank Lord Ganesha by posting the most appropriate recipe, a recipe for Modhagam that we usually offer to Him on his birthday (Ganseh Chathurthi).
-In this process of sharing our family recipes in here for the past one year, I have been learning much more than what I learnt through the years of my cooking experience.
-And now I am so glad to share a new method that I found very helpful for making soft silky dough for modhagam.
+On this first anniversary I thank WordPress team for their fantastic support, readers & fellow bloggers for their continuing support and my family, relatives & friends for their kind cooperation, invaluable assistance & honest reviews.
+I also thank Lord Ganesha by posting the most appropriate recipe for Modhagam that we usually offer to Him on the festival of Ganesh Chathurthi.
+I have always been delighted to share our heirloom recipes in this space, and now I share a new method that I found very helpful for making soft, smooth dough for modhagam.